Ultimate Guide To WordPress RSS

 Post Excerpts can also affect how your feed content appears …

-Post excerpts can affect how content in feeds will appear
+Post excerpts can affect how content in your feeds will appear

-(Post excerpts can affect how feeds will display)
+(Post excerpts affect how content in feeds will display)

 View The Content Of Your RSS Feeds

-As mentioned previously, all that’s required to view the content of a feed is to copy the feed’s URL and paste it into an application that can read and translate feeds into readable content.
+As mentioned earlier, all you need to do to view a feed’s content is to copy the feed’s URL to your clipboard and paste it into an application that translates feeds into readable content for humans.

-First, go to a website whose content you want to subscribe to and search for their RSS feed button using any of the methods described earlier …
+First, go to a website whose feed you want to subscribe to and search for an RSS feed section using any of the methods described earlier …

-(Search for an RSS feed section.
+(Look for an RSS feed button.
 Image source: YourCoffeeGuru.com)

 Next, copy the feed URL to your clipboard …